 - Incompatible with Some Bluetooth Devices

-The app is available at the App Store for $9.99.
+The app is available from the Notetracks website.

 Asana is the LeBron James of project management software: it knows how to prioritize, integrate team members into the flow of play, and makes everyone around him look good.
 This cloud-based software is suitable for both long-term and short-term projects and allows users to create a virtual workspace that’s conducive to efficient collaboration.
 Asana lets a manager create tasks within the scope of a bigger project and then assign them to specific members of their team, while providing a deadline.
 On the receiving end, users get notifications in their inbox about upcoming deadlines and the status of their tasks.